Supporting Small Businesses & Real Estate Developers

 • food retail and distribution

-• real estate developers of color, with a focus on graduates of Capital Impact’s Equitable Development Initiative
+• real estate developers, with a focus on graduates of Capital Impact Partners’ EDI program

 Program Implementation

-Capital Impact will manage the overall program while CDC Small Business Finance will deliver technical assistance (TA) and create specialized curriculum for Washington, D.C. metropolitan area participants and alumni of Capital Impact’s Equitable Development Initiative.
+Through the Momentus Capital branded family of organizations, Capital Impact will manage the overall program while CDC Small Business Finance will deliver technical assistance (TA) and create specialized curriculum for Washington, D.C. metropolitan area participants and alumni of Capital Impact Partners’ EDI program.
 The other partners will provide the following services:

 • City First Enterprise will launch a formal small business TA program including hiring two business advisors.
 Training will include modules such as credit repair that will help small businesses recover from the impacts of the economic crisis.